-Since you have been named to help Tom make decisions for himself, you now have a confidential relationship with him.
-As Tom’s supporter, you should be diligent, trustworthy, honest, and act in good faith.
+Since you have been named to help Tom make decisions for himself, you now have a special relationship of trust and confidence with him.
+Texas law calls on supporters to adhere to specific fiduciary duties.
+As Tom's supporter, you owe him the duty to act in good faith, act within the authority granted in the supported decision-making agreement, act loyally and without self-interest, and avoid conflicts of interest.
 You must exercise the authority in the supported decision-making agreement for his benefit, not yours.
 It does not matter if you are a family member or not.

 - Act only in Tom’s best interest.

 - Help Tom make good decisions.

 - Help Tom communicate his decisions as necessary.

 If you do not meet these standards, you could be sued or have to repay money.
 It is even possible that the police or sheriff could investigate you and you could go to jail.
 That's why it's always important to remember: It's not your money!

 Others may be authorized to act on Tom’s behalf.

 In your role as supporter, you may act as or deal with other people who are authorized to act on Tom’s behalf.
 These may include:

 Trustees under a trust: Someone names them to manage money and property.